tanser/7daystodie_Mod_Dutluk/README.md

 ### 1. Randomized Equipment Statistics

-This mod dynamically adjusts the stats of newly found or crafted equipment, providing a range of values instead of a fixed number.
+This mod dynamically adjusts the stats of newly found or crafted Tier 5 and Tier 6 equipment, providing a range of values instead of a fixed number.
 This makes every piece of gear potentially unique.

-The following stats are randomized for all quality levels:
+The following stats are randomized:

-*   **Physical Damage Resist:** For all armor pieces.
+*   **For all armor pieces (Tier 5 & 6):**
-*   **Entity Damage:** For all guns, melee weapons, tools, bows, and crossbows.
-*   **Block Damage:** For all guns, melee weapons, tools, bows, and crossbows.
+    *   Physical Damage Resist
+    *   Elemental Damage Resist
+    *   Max Degradation
-*   **Max Degradation:** For all armor, guns, melee weapons, tools, bows, and crossbows.
+*   **For all guns, melee weapons, tools, bows, and crossbows (Tier 5 & 6):**
+    *   Entity Damage
+    *   Block Damage
+    *   Max Degradation

 ### 2. New Items